Bill to ban conversion therapy passes second reading

 The bill puts a check on the prosecutions of parents by requiring any decision to prosecute someone for trying to "convert" a minor to go through the Attorney-General first.

 At select committee, this check came under attack from both sides.
-The select committee noted that supporters of the legislation feared it would create an unnecessary barrier for prosecution, meaning the law might not be enforced as much as it should be.
+The select committee noted supporters of the legislation feared it would create an unnecessary barrier for prosecution, meaning the law might not be enforced as much as it should be.

 The bill defines conversion therapy as any "practice, sustained effort, or treatment".